omer8888/365_network/code explained/register_and_login.md

 <h3>Login form </h3>
 clicking on login submit sending post request to the same page <br>
 which requiring the "login_handler.php", which doing all the server side login magic: <br>
-verifys the username/email exists <br>
+verify the username/email exists <br>
 if not exists sets $login_error into the relevant error <br>
 (errors strings are constant from "errors_msgs.php") then the HTML login form loads we verify if there is error by checking if $login_error is set <br>